 - 2 or three handfuls of chopped, fresh kale

 - 1/2 tsp salt

 *If you need gluten-free, be sure to check the brand you use.

 - Make sure your skillet is oven safe and has a lid.
 You’ll need it in the second half.
 If your skillet isn’t oven safe, use a baking sheet to broil the peppers.

 - Check that your oven’s rack a few inches from the broiler and turn the broiler on high.

 - Wash your poblano peppers, dry them, place them in your skillet and drizzle them with the olive oil.
 Turn the peppers so they are coated with the oil.
 Broil the peppers until the skin begins to blister, turn them and do the same for the other side.

-- Remove the peppers from the oven and place them in a plastic bag or small container and zip or close tightly.
+- Remove the peppers from the oven, place them in a plastic bag or small container, and zip or close tightly.
 (The steam will make the skin loosen).
 Set aside to cool.
 Turn off the broiler, you’re done with the oven.

 - Cook the bacon over low – medium heat until done, but still tender.
 The goal isn’t to have crispy bacon that crumbles into dust, but to have tender, flavorful pieces in your finished dish.

 - While the bacon is cooking peel and dice your butternut squash.
 You’ll want cubes that are smaller than 1/2″ on each side to ensure they cook fully.

 - Set the bacon aside on paper towels.